mixignal/book-basic-EE/README.md

   - `./configure`
   - `sudo make`
   - `sudo make install`

+** Installing autoinst and converting the OTF files **
+- Downloaded the `autoinst` zip file from [CTAN](https://ctan.org/tex-archive/fonts/utilities/fontools/)
+- Unzipped in ~/src/fontools
+- Moved the content of `share` to the TeX share `/usr/share/texmf/fonts/enc/dvips/fontools`
+- Added the `bin` directory to `$PATH`
+- To convert, simply ran `autoinst BergamoPro/* Chantilly/*`
+- It created the entire directory sturcture under default directory `autoinst_output`
+- Moved this driectory to the overleaf project directory
+- Called the fonts using `\usepackage` but not fully working.
+Will look at it later.

 ### Working on Overleaf
 - This repo is linked to overleaf: `New Project` -> `Import from GitHub`